jarus/blog/2013/02/09/why-i-deactivated-power-nap-of-mac-osx.rst

 :public: True
 :tags: ["mac", "os x", "timemachine"]
-:summary: "I backup my Mac Book to my NAS but Power Nap broken it two times. :("
+:summary: "I backup my Mac Book to my NAS but Power Nap broke it two times. :("

-I really like the idea behind Power Nap of the OS X but I got big trouble afterwards.
-I backup my Mac with TimeMachine on my NAS (based on Debian Squeeze) with netatalk, which works sweet.
-Oh, by the way guys of netatalk your are great.
+I really like the idea behind Power Nap of Mac OS X but I got big trouble afterwards.
+I backup my Mac with TimeMachine on my NAS (based on Debian Squeeze) with netatalk which works sweet.
+By the way the guys are great behind netatalk.

 .. image:: /static/img/2013-02-09-why-i-deactivated-power-nap-of-mac-osx/timemachine.png
     :scale: 60%

-My new MacBook Air backup fine to this share also in his Power Nap (with PowerAdapter) but often I took it in to my bag and run frantic out of my flat.
-In this moment TimeMachine copied some new files and update some hardlinks and out of this the sparseimage with the backup data broke up two times.
+My new MacBook Air backup fine to this share also in his Power Nap (with PowerAdapter) but often I took it in my bag and run frantic out of my flat.
+Sometimes in this moment TimeMachine copied some new files and update some hardlinks and out of this the sparseimage with the backup broke up two times.
 The first one I was able to repair the image but the second one died.

 For interested people::